Emaxan/red-team/TechArtSurvey/Server/Doc/DatabaseMigrations.md

 ### Migration files ###

-All migration files are associated with RedTeam.iTechArtSurvay.Repositories project.
+All migration files are associated with `RedTeam.TechArtSurvey.Repositories` project.
 So, next files you can find here.

 - `Configuration.cs`